-Before participating in a research study, you may wish to find out some more information about clinical research studies and the role of research participants.
+If you or a loved one is considering becoming a research study participant, take time to learn more about clinical research studies and the role of participants.

 Ideas for clinical studies usually come from researchers.
 Once researchers test new therapies or procedures in the laboratory and get promising results, they begin planning clinical trials.